DaViCiToSH/Serverus-FileServer/README.md

 # Read this for Mods:
 # http://apache.org/docs/2.2/mod/mod_autoindex.html

-Just COPY the "serverus" directory into your Document Root, and put file into.
+Just extract serverus.zip and COPY the "serverus" directory into your Document Root, and put file into.
 Enjoy !!!
 ********
 You can help by donating any amount in cryptocurrency:
 ********************************************************